tikhoplav/aws-gitlab-cicd/gitlab-runner-on-ec2.md

-# Configure amazon EC2 instance for GitLab Runner
+# Configure Amazon EC2 instance for GitLab Runner

 In this guide we will lunch and set up **Amazon Web Service EC2 instance** to host **GitLab Runner**.